How to Lead a Heart-Healthy Lifestyle

 Attend check-ups to have your blood pressure checked regularly.
 Even if you feel fine, it's important to monitor your blood pressure, especially as you get older.

 Engage in physical activity, like walking.
 Try to exercise for at least 150 minutes every week.
-Check out Seabury's virtual yoga and fitness classes every Tuesday and Friday.
+Check out Seabury's virtual yoga and fitness classes every Wednesday morning.

 Eat healthy by monitoring intake of saturated fats, added sugar, and salt.
 Consuming too much of these can increase the risk of heart disease.